-A student who is on Academic Probation is ineligible to participate in activities such as sports tournaments/contests, Model European Parliament or Model United Nations and other like events as determined by the Principal, until such time as they are removed from Academic Probation.
+A student who is on Academic Probation is ineligible to participate in activities such as sports tournaments/contests, Model European Parliament or Model United Nations, and other like events as determined by the Principal, until such time as they are removed from Academic Probation.

 An ineligible student can be given permission to participate at school in sports practices or other activities that do not take time away from school.
-He/she may not, however, play in inter-school activities and will not be permitted to travel with the team / club.
+He/she may not, however, play in inter-school activities and will not be permitted to travel with the team/club.

 Students in good academic standing will not be required to undergo weekly academic eligibility reviews.
+Students must attend school on the day of sports, travel, or events in order to be eligible to participate.